Financial Benchmarking Best Practices for Small Businesses

 Determining Meaningful Metrics

-Depending on your industry and the goals you want to achieve out of the benchmarking process, you need to stick to a few meaningful metrics.
-For example, you can use revenue, costs of goods sold, sales volume, conversion rate, etc. for a benchmarking earning potential.
+Depending on your industry and the goals you want to achieve out of the financial benchmarking process, you need to stick to a few meaningful metrics.
+For example, you can use revenue, costs of goods sold, sales volume, conversion rate, etc., for benchmarking earning potential.
 The main idea behind doing this is to have a clear picture of what exactly you want to research and measure for a competitor.

 Finding Organizations to Benchmark